Marc-David Munk: Experience with alternative care delivery models

+Author

+Munk is the author of Urgent Calls From Distant Places: an Emergency Doctor's Notes about Life and Death in East Africa.
+The collection of medical essays is based on Munk's work as an emergency flight surgeon with Amref Health Africa Flying Doctors, in East Africa.

+The book has received positive independent reviews: Kirkus Reviews called it "an enthralling portrait of high-wire emergency care performed under the most trying circumstances...the author's gripping, evocative prose conveys the adrenalized pressure of emergency care...
+The result is a true-life medical drama that combines tense heroics with mordant reflections."
+Publishers Weekly BookLife described the book as having "expert prose that smoothly transports readers into another world...Munk's ability to draw out the tender moments of his experiences and juxtapose them with the stark reality of his medical work in often-dire circumstances lends this memoir originality and magnetism."

+Urgent Calls was the recipient of several book awards and recognitions.
+It was quarter-finalist for best non-fiction book of 2024 at the 2024 Publishers Weekly BookLife Awards, earning a score of 9.75/10; a category finalist at the 2024 Eric Hoffer Book Awards, and the winner of best travel book of 2024 at the 2024 Indiereader Discovery Awards.

 Education

-Munk received his B.A. in liberal arts from Colgate University, a Master of Public Health degree in epidemiology from Boston University, and a MD degree from Philadelphia’s Jefferson Medical College.
+Munk received his B.A. in liberal arts from Colgate University, a Master of Public Health degree in epidemiology from Boston University, and an MD degree from Philadelphia's Jefferson Medical College.
 He completed a residency in emergency medicine and fellowship in global health at University of Pittsburgh Medical Center and later earned a Diploma in Tropical Medicine and Hygiene.
 In 2012 he earned a Master of Science degree in healthcare management from Harvard T.H.
 Chan School of Public Health.

-Other Work
+Other work

-Munk is President of Toronto based Carlin Foundation, which funds early stage innovation in healthcare.
-He is also the Board Chairman for the non-profit Maine Center for Prehosptial Education and he volunteers as a strategic advisor to multiple Boston/ Cambridge MA based healthcare startups.
-From 2017- 2020 he was an Entrepreneur in Residence at the Harvard Innovation Labs, in Boston.
+From 2017- 2020 Munk was an Entrepreneur in Residence at the Harvard Innovation Labs, in Boston.

 Munk was among the first doctors to describe Pine Mouth Syndrome, an unusual pine-nut related toxidrome.
 This work was referenced by NPR among other news sources.

+He is a member of the Boards of Amref Health Africa in Canada and the Carlin Foundation.